 “POUDING CHÔMEUR” ORANGE + CARDAMOM

-This traditional dessert from Québec, also called poor man’s pudding, got its name from the Great Depression is 1929.
-Back then, it was prepared with only 4 ingredients, flour, butter, milk and brown sugar, so it was really cheap to make.
-Nowadays, we sometimes add eggs, maple syrup, cream and much more.
+This traditional dessert from Québec, also called poor man’s pudding, dates back from the Great Depression in 1929.
+Back then, it was prepared with only 4 ingredients, flour, butter, milk and brown sugar, making it really cheap to make.
+Nowadays, people will add eggs, maple syrup, cream and much more.
 I tried to give this recipe a fancy twist without too much effort by adding cardamom and orange zest.
 Hopefully, it can impress your guests!
 What would you do to liven up this rustic, classic dessert?

 POUDING CHÔMEUR (POOR MAN’S PUDDING) ORANGE + CARDAMOM